kig/zstd-emscripten/README.md

 Due to the build size optimizations, this build doesn't support dictionary building, legacy and deprecated parts of zstd.

 Now tracking upstream as a submodule, rather than as a fork.
+The previous repo is [archived](https://kig.github.io/zstd-emscripten-archived/).

 Thanks to Fredrick R. Brennan for their awesome work bringing this repo up-to-date with upstream Zstandard and fixing the CMake build files.

-Thanks to Ilmari Heikkinen, @kig, for their initial work on the CMake build.

 ## To build: